wchorski/dg-pywrite/src/site/notes/developer/Linux/Monitor Website's HTML Status Code with Bash Script.md

 ## Home Assistant Sensor

-I leverage [[developer/Home Lab 🏠/Home Assistant\|developer/Home Lab 🏠/Home Assistant]] as a way to track history and send alerts.
+I leverage [[developer/Home Lab 🏠/Home Assistant\|Home Assistant]] as a way to track history and send alerts.
 Here is how to set up the sensor

 ```yml
 sensor: